 Fear, anger and shame are easy reactions.
 It’s easy for others to respond likewise.
 Emotions arise because that’s how our bodies work.
 It’s not inherently wrong to be afraid, to wonder if there’s something wrong with you or to get angry.

 What matters is what we do with those signals from our bodies.
 How will we respond?
 Do those emotions have the final word, or do we channel them into something more constructive?
 Do we measure them up against the reality of the situation?
 Do we let others speak to the credibility of those emotions, or maybe how we’re partly responsible sometimes?

 Like we avoid suffering, we sometimes avoid our real emotions because of what they’re saying to us: Something drastically needs attention.
 Instead of ignoring those emotions, blaming others, repressing our feelings, whitewashing our painful memories and the emotional baggage that comes with them, we can address things in a new way.

+Emotions from our pasts threaten to limit our relationships, faith, work and daily choices.
 We keep chasing those same feelings even if they’re remnants of the past.
 Those tastes of glory keep us going back to the same sources of affirmation, or the memories of pain keep us locked up and guarded against people who remind us of someone who hurt us earlier in life.
 When we operate out of those emotions, we lose touch with our present ones.
 We trade the past we cannot change for the present we can, but we end up losing out on both if we don’t snap back to reality.
-Author Ben Arment summed it up like this: ‘You can view the bad things in your life as either tragedy or trajectory.’
-(Read more)[/lborder]
+Author Ben Arment summed it up like this: “You can view the bad things in your life as either tragedy or trajectory.’”